The $a$-numbers of non-hyperelliptic curves of genus 3 with cyclic automorphism group of order 6: Non-hyperelliptic genus-3 curves with cyclic automorphism group of order 6

-\begin{lem} Let $C$ be a non-hyperelliptic curve of genus $3$ such that a subgroup of $\Aut(C)$ is isomorphic to $\Cyc_6$.
+\begin{lem} Let $C$ be a non-hyperelliptic curve of genus $3$ such that a subgroup $G$ of $\Aut(C)$ is isomorphic to $\Cyc_6$.
 Then we have a unique $\Cyc_6$-elliptic quotient of $C$. \end{lem} \begin{proof} We have shown the existence.
 The uniqueness follows from the classification of automorphism groups of non-hyperelliptic curve $C$ of genus $3$.
-The automorphism group $\Aut(C)$ (containing $\Cyc_6$) is isomorphic to $\Cyc_6$ or ${\rm G}_{48}$.
-By a tedious computation, we can check that the set of involutions in subgroups $G$ with $G \simeq \Cyc_6$:
+The automorphism group $\Aut(C)$ (containing $\Cyc_6$) is isomorphic to $\Cyc_6$ or a group ${\rm G}_{48}$ of order $48$ (cf.\ \cite[Theorem 3.1]{LRRS}).
+By a tedious computation, we can check that the set of involutions in subgroups $G$ with $G \cong \Cyc_6$:

 is a singleton, see \cite[Section 6]{Top} for an explicit description of ${\rm G}_{48}$. \end{proof}